 - Amount of URL levels: The URL "support.blueconic.com/hc/en-us/articles/200491871" has three category levels: "hc", "en-us", and "articles".
 Here you can select how many categories in your URL structures you would like to track.

 - Profile property: By default this is saved to a set of profile properties named "Preferred Main Category" and "Preferred Sub Category".
 There is no need to change this unless you would like to store the data in other profile properties.

 - Number of URL levels per profile property: By default the listener will save the top URL category.
 Here you can configure how many categories to store at each URL level.

 You can also find a Preview URL field which will demonstrate how the listener will break down a URL you specify and store its elements in the profile properties you have selected.

-Please note that if you cannot find the Preferred Category by URL listener preinstalled in your Profiles > Listeners section you can install it by finding it in the Settings > Plugins section.
+Note: If you cannot find the Preferred Category by URL listener preinstalled in your Profiles > Listeners section, you can install it by finding it in the Settings > Plugins section.
 Select "Add/Update Plugin" and search for "Preferred Category by URL."